4ur1X/Intro_to_IM/May 31/README.md

 - ````placement_stars_asteroids()````: To randomly place (initial positions) both the stars and the asteroids on the game screen.
 - ````extra_features()````: To add extra functionalities to the game i.e. background music, load images and background.
 - ````display_text()````: To display the game's title on screen.

+**NOTE:** I tried to improvise on my previous homework's (26th May) program "Starfield" by modifying and adding a few other things.
+The whole program is now based on functions.
+Moreover, I changed the canvas layout and added mouseX and mouseY functionalities for the Spaceship to move along the cursor.
+I haven't added the collision detection with asteroids functionality yet.